-I know exactly when my fondness for wild birds began recalling it was around the time I acquired my 200mm telephoto lens.
-Up until that point in, most of my camera lenses were for landscape, macro, and wide angle lenses.
+I know exactly when my fondness for wild birds began.
+Tt was around the time I acquired my 200mm telephoto lens.
+Up to that point in time, most of my camera lenses were for landscape, macro.
 The outing where I carried my 200mm attached to my camera and I snapped a photo of a small bird perched on a fence line - I was hooked and eventually over time I had acquired longer bird lenses well beyond that 200mm.

-Blue Jay's are one of my favorite birds, they are active, smart and boisterous they also understand humans attitudes toward them and learn routines such as putting out food, and they watch with a keen eye.
+Blue Jay's are one of my favorite birds, they are active, smart, and boisterous they also understand human's attitudes toward them and learn routines such as the time you place bird food out, and they watch with a keen eye.

 I have been feeding a group of about 15-20 Blue Jays for at least 10 years.
-The grouping as I call it to grow and decline from time to time such as spring where the groups tend to be smaller and in pairs of course.
-During the winter months, the groups who visit my feeder can number up to 20 Blue Jay's as I put out the food.
+The grouping as I call it grows and declines from time to time such as spring where the groups tend to be smaller and in pairs of course.
+During the winter months, the groups who visit my feeder can number up to 20+ Blue Jay's.

 Shelled Peanuts - This is the Blue Jays preferred food at the feeder.
-Jays prefer shelled peanuts that are round about the size of a pea this allows the Blue Jay to stock up and load their throat pouches as many as a dozen peanuts in one haul.
+Jays prefer shelled peanuts that are round about pea size, this allows the Blue Jay to stock up and load their throat pouches with a few peanuts in one haul.
 Jay's behavior with shelled peanuts is to pick up a peanut and arrange each nut to maximize the carrying capacity - if a nut is too long the jay will drop it and choose another, I watch them up to half a minute selecting the perfect peanuts.

 Whole Peanuts - Whole Peanuts are a second favorite of the Blue Jays.
 Like shelled peanuts, the Blue Jay will select the best peanuts from the group.
 They often will pick up a shelled peanut - weigh it and if too light drop it and pick up another and they do this two or three times when multiple choices of whole peanuts exist.
 The Blue Jay will also discard the discolored or damaged nuts unless that is the only and last choice.